Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * Interpret (the perception; evaluation)
     * Compare (the outcome with the goal; evaluation)
 4. **Root cause analysis**
-    * Reconsider the true goals behind a user’s immediate or superficial goal.
+    * Reconsider the true goals behind a user’s immediate or superficial goal
-    * Example: Professor Theodore Levitt “People don’t want to buy a quarter-inch drill.
+    * Harvard Business School marketing professor Theodore Levitt once pointed out, “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”
-Buying a drill is a partial goal.
-The true goal might be that they want to hang shelves on the wall. [me: similar to Christensen’s “jobs to be done” framework]
+Buying a drill is an intermediate goal.
+The true goal might be that they want to hang shelves on the wall.
 5. Emotion is highly underrated.
 In fact, the emotional system is a powerful information processing system that works in tandem with cognition.
 Cognition attempts to make sense of the world: emotion assigns value.
 6. Systems of cognition:
-    * Subconscious: Fast.
-Automatic.
-Controls skilled behavior.
+    * Subconscious: Fast; Automatic; Controls skilled behavior.
-    * Conscious: Slow.
-Controlled.
-Invoked for novel situations (when learning, when things go wrong).
+    * Conscious: Slow; Controlled; Invoked for novel situations: when learning, when in danger; when things go wrong.
 7. Three levels of processing:
     * **Visceral**: subconscious
         * Most basic level of processing (aka “the lizard brain”).
         * Fast and automatic.
-Responds to the present.
-        * Rapid response and decision-making like “fight or flight,”, “good or bad.”
-        * Design implications: Immediate perceptions.
-Example: Initial response to a color or sound.
-Attraction vs. repulsion.
+        * For designers, the visceral response is about immediate perception — attracted or repulsed?
     * **Behavioral**: subconscious
-        * Learned skills triggered by situations that match known patterns.
+        * Learned skills triggered by situations that match the appropriate patterns.
         * Aware of the high-level actions but the details are handled at a subconscious level (from memory and habit).
-        * Design implications: Every action carries an associated expectation.
-Feedback loops are important here.
+        * For designers, the most critical aspect of the behavioral level is that every action is associated with an expectation.
+Feedback loops are critical here.
-    * **Reflective**: conscious thought
+    * **Reflective**: conscious
-        * Highest level of thought and decision-making and emotions.
+        * Where conscious thought and decision-making reside, as well as the highest level of emotions
-        * Deep, slow and analytical cognition.
+        * Cognitive, deep, & slow.
         * Attempt to understand cause and effect and make predictions occurs here.
-        * Accounts for memories that carry long-term implications.
-“Reflective memories are often more important than reality.”
+        * Reflective memories are often more important than reality.
-        * Design implications: Might be best understood by designers because it is overt and can be logical.
-The emotional component should not be discounted or disregarded.
 8. Design must take place at all levels: visceral, behavioral, and reflective.
-9. Conceptual models are a form of story-telling:
-    * People form mental models based on their interactions with the real world.
-    * These mental models attempt to explain the world but sometimes the models are flawed.
-    * A “folk theory” represents a flawed, naive, unsubstantiated idea.
-    * Example: People who think turning a thermostat to the highest setting in order to more quickly heat a room have a flawed mental model.
-10. People are inclined to assign causal relations when two things occur in succession.
+9. People are inclined to assign causal relations when two things occur in succession.
-11. **Learned helplessness**: Situations in which people experience repeated failure at a task.
+10.  **Learned helplessness**: Situations in which people experience repeated failure at a task.
 As a result, they determine that the task cannot be done (at least by themselves).
-12. **Taught helplessness**: The resultant helplessness, such as technology or mathematics phobia, is the result of many repeated cases of learned helplessness.
-13. If an error is possible, someone will make it.
-The designer must assume that all possible errors will occur and design so as to minimize the chance of error in the first place, or its effects once it gets made.
-14. Errors should be easy to detect, they should have minimal consequences, and, if possible, their effects should be reversible.
-15. The corresponding questions to ask in the action cycle:
+11. The corresponding questions to ask in the action cycle:
     * What do I want to accomplish?
     * What are the alternative action sequences?
     * What action can I do now?
     * How do I do it?
     * What happened?
     * What does it mean?
-    * Have I accomplished my goal?
+    * Is this okay?
+Have I accomplished my goal?
-16. Well-designed products result in users who can confidently answer all of the above questions when using a particular product.
+12. Well-designed products result in users who can answer all of the above questions while they use the product.

+### Notes
+1. I always thought that turning a thermostat to the highest setting quickly heats up a room.
+This chapter explained that this is a flawed mental model.
+TIL.

 ## Chapter 3: Knowledge in the head and in the world
 1. Precise behavior can emerge from imprecise knowledge (in the head) because: